marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ## Why You Need a Social Media Timer

-Being on social media for too long can be frustrating.
-For younger generations, completely quitting may not be realistic.
-To be fair, social media helps you connect with others -- as long as you don't overuse it.

-So how can we find a middle ground?
+Completely quitting social media is unrealistic for some -- especially younger generations.
+Social media can be essential to connect with others, but it's too easy to overuse it.
+We've all been there: you open TikTok to catch up and end up scrolling for an hour.
+Or a friend sends you a Reel, taking you into a rabbit hole about 3D Pigeon videos of German Brainrot.
+Can we find a middle point between being "chronically online" and becoming a buddhist monk?

 It turns out that taking action isn't that hard.
-This guide shares over 30 ideas to limit time on addictive platforms and reclaim your productivity.
-After having spent countless hours fighting this, let me save you some time:
+Having spent countless hours researching the topic, I've collected over 30 ideas to reduce your screen time.

+## Creating a Mindset

+Setting timers is just one aspect of a healthy digital lifestyle.
+Most importantly, change your perspective from "using your phone less" to "doing something else more".
+What would you rather do than scroll on social media?
+Make a list of 10 items, and focus on how to do them more often.
+Try joining a sports club, meeting with friends every Tuesday, or exploring new hobbies.
+Start with small goals (just show up), and take it from there.

 ## Built-in Screen Time Features